How to Compute a Moving Sum

 In each of these examples the subsemigroup of $\Endop(\theset{a, b, c})$ generated by the left action operators under composition is strictly larger than the image of $\Leftop^*$, which is $\theset{\Leftop_a, \Leftop_b, \Leftop_c}$.
-In Examples \ref{example:nonassociative-1} and \ref{example:nonassociative-2} the operators are selection operators whose corresponding relations are transitive, and so the Slick Deque algorithm does apply.
-For Examples \ref{example:nonassociative-3} and \ref{example:nonassociative-4} the Slick Deque algorithm does not apply, in the case of Example \ref{example:nonassociative-3} because the corresponding relation is intransitive, and in the case of Example \ref{example:nonassociative-4} because the operator is not a selection operator.
-In these two examples, lifting the calculation to the $\circ$ the operator gives an associative operation but one which is no longer a selection operator.
-Thus, for these two operations Slick Deque may not be used to compute sliding window $*$-products.
-However, in all four examples the computation of sliding window $*$-products may be achieved by applying Two Stacks, DEW, DABA or DABA Lite to $\circ$ in conjunction with Algorithm Idea \ref{algorithm-idea:window-*-product}, and either the given multiplication tables for function composition or function composition for functions represented in single row form.
+In Examples \ref{example:nonassociative-1} and \ref{example:nonassociative-2} the operators are selection operators whose corresponding relations are transitive, and so the SlickDeque algorithm does apply.
+For Examples \ref{example:nonassociative-3} and \ref{example:nonassociative-4} the SlickDeque algorithm does not apply.
+In the case of Example~\ref{example:nonassociative-3} this is because the corresponding relation is intransitive, and in the case of Example~\ref{example:nonassociative-4} this is because the operator is not a selection operator.
+In these two examples, lifting the calculation to the $\circ$ operator gives an associative operation, but one which is no longer a selection operator.
+Thus, for these two operations SlickDeque may not be used to compute sliding window $*$-products.
+However, in all four examples the computation of sliding window $*$-products may be achieved by applying Two Stacks, DEW, DABA or DABA Lite to $\circ$ in conjunction with Algorithm Idea \ref{algorithm-idea:window-*-product} and either the given multiplication tables for function composition or function composition for functions represented in single row form.